Solinea/goldstone-server/HACKING.rst

     $ mkvirtualenv goldstone

 ..
 Tip:: Customize your virtualenv postactive script to make it yours.
-I use the following commands in my virtualenv:
+This is a suggested virtualenv/postactivate:

 	 .. code:: bash